 Availability & Reliability Compute Engine

 The objective of this mini project was to develop an open source implementation of ACE using open source components.
 The initial goal of our development efforts was to remove the requirement for the proprietary data store used by ACE and replace it with Hadoop.
-In order to achieve the shift towards the map-reduce paradigm and take advantage of the concurrent capabilities offered by Hadoop we had to reimplement the algorithm and modify its internals.
+In order to achieve the shift towards the map-reduce paradigm and take advantage of the concurrent capabilities offered by Hadoop we had to re-implement the algorithm and modify its internals.
 The A/R Compute Engine in ARGO ships in two modes:

-Cluster mode: Runs the computations on a hadoop cluster and is ideal for infrastructures of the size of EGI
+Cluster mode: runs the computations on an Hadoop cluster and is ideal for infrastructures of the size of EGI

-Local mode: Runs the computations locally without the need of an external Hadoop cluster.
+Local mode: runs the computations locally without the need of an external Hadoop cluster.
 This mode is ideal for small to medium range installations.

 Availability Profiles

-In order to produce A/R results for a site we need to aggregate the results of the Service Endpoints for each Service Flavor that is supported by the site.
+In order to produce A/R results for a site we need to aggregate the results of the Service Endpoints for each Service Flavour that is supported by the site.
 In the ACE implementation this algorithm was hardcoded in the implementation of ACE.
-In ARGO we introduced the notion of “Availability Profiles”, which allow the user to define how Service Flavors will be aggregated in order to produce the A/R for the site.
+In ARGO we introduced the notion of “Availability Profiles”, which allow the user to define how Service Flavours will be aggregated in order to produce the A/R for the site.

 Custom Factors